 LING GAO LEBEAU is Associate Director of International Student Success at Syracuse University.
 LeBeau is a scholar practitioner in the field of international higher education with years of experiences in teaching, research, and administration.
-LeBeau serves on various leadership committees of NACADA, AIEA, NAFSA, and frequently presents and publishes on issues of international higher education.
-Dr. LeBeau's research interests include international student academic success, global learning, curriculum internationalization, international partnerships, and others.
 LeBeau holds a PhD in Higher Education and MS in Language Education from Indiana University Bloomington.
 E-mail: lglebeau@syr.edu